-In his last words to the court on 8 July DMITRIEV explained his own background and how this influenced his work and his decision to adopt three-year-old Natasha.
-(Text first published by Meduza.)
+In his last words to the court at his Second Trial DMITRIEV explained his own background, how this influenced his decision to foster three-year-old Natasha and his attitude to patriotism.

 This is already the second time I’ve made a closing statement in this endless trial.
-And I’d like to clarify my position, if it isn’t already clear to the court, as to why I am the man I am, why I act as I do, and why I ended up in this cage.
+I’d like to clarify my position and, if it isn’t already clear to the court, explain why I am the man I am, why I act as I do, and why I ended up in this cage.

 Your honor, I have made it plain that I am perhaps not an entirely ordinary person like most others.
 What I mean is, I was born a healthy, normal person, but I didn’t know my biological parents, where they were from and of what nationality, to what faith or culture they adhered.
 And this has fueled in me a great search for my own roots.
 I’ve been trying to find them for more than thirty years, so far without much success, but I think I’ll get to the truth of all this someday — I’ll find out what blood courses through my veins and what genes animate me.
 That is why, as a child adopted when he was one and a half, the subject of abandoned children is dear to me, something I feel as a personal experience.

 Yury DMITRIEV at liberty in 2018 (photo by Vladimir Larionov, Reuters)

 Yes, many crave to learn their own roots.
 Why?
 To find out which culture you belong to.
 Now, I’m not saying I’m a descendant of some princely line.
 What matters is to understand which people claim me as a son.
 What separates human beings from insects — from butterflies or beetles — is the fact that we have memory.
 And this memory of our ancestors, preferably going back seven generations or more, makes you more independent in your judgments, and it allows you to draw better conclusions because the memory of generations is concentrated in you.
 I lack such knowledge, unfortunately, which is why I strive for it.